|

 only about 30 minutes to Saint-Jean d'Angély,

-an attractive town with interesting monuments such as an abbey and
+an attractive town with interesting monuments such as the huge abbey

 |